-T4: Developers will be encouraged to submit proposals that extend existing networks, urban alleyways, cycle paths, rights of way and bridleways in the BCA to increase provision and improve connectivity between and within settlements.
+T4: Proposals for new development will be required to take advantage of opportunities to make appropriate connections to existing footpaths, urban alleyways, cycle paths, rights of way and bridleways in the BCA to improve connectivity between and within settlements.

 Walking provides opportunities for recreation and leisure and contributes to good health and well-being for residents of the BCA and ensures that more sustainable methods of getting around are possible and can reduce reliance on car transport.
 Protection of existing rights of way and consideration of proposals to extend them is intended to ensure that these opportunities continue to be available for new and existing residents.